-Update your Worksome Freelancer profile.
+Update your Worksome profile.
 Simply make sure your Business Entity is set up correctly in your Settings, here.
 If you are a Sole Trader in the UK, make sure your UTR number is included, for instance.

 Do you have questions?
-Just reach out to us via chat, email or phone and we are always super happy to help out!
+Just reach out to us via chat or email and we are always super happy to help out!